tejasam571/terraform-ticketDesk/README.md

 ```
 Serve `frontend/dist` with any static host, and run `backend` as a normal Node service
 (e.g. `npm start`, behind a process manager like pm2).
 Set `CLIENT_ORIGIN` in
-`backend/.env` to your deployed frontend URL, and update `frontend`'s API base URL /
+`backend/.env` to your deployed frontend URL, point `DATABASE_URL` at your production
+PostgreSQL instance, and update `frontend`'s API base URL / reverse-proxy config to point
-reverse-proxy config to point `/api` and `/uploads` at the backend.
+`/api` and `/uploads` at the backend.

 ## 🔒 Security notes (for a real deployment)

 This is a proof-of-concept.
 Before shipping to real users: rotate `JWT_SECRET` to a long
-random value, put the app behind HTTPS, add rate limiting on `/api/auth/login`, and move
+random value, put the app behind HTTPS, add rate limiting on `/api/auth/login`, secure your
+PostgreSQL instance (strong credentials, restricted network access, SSL connections), and
-uploaded files to object storage (S3, etc.) instead of local disk.
+move uploaded files to object storage (S3, etc.) instead of local disk.